-NAYZILAM is a benzodiazepine medicine.
-Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death.

-NAYZILAM may cause serious breathing problems and excessive sleepiness (sedation).
-Get emergency medical help right away if any of the following occur:

-- · unusually shallow or slowed breathing

-- stop breathing, which may lead to your heart stopping

-- unusually excessive sleepiness
+- NAYZILAM is a benzodiazepine medicine.
+Taking benzodiazepines with opioid medicines, alcohol, or other central nervous system (CNS) depressants (including street drugs) can cause severe drowsiness, breathing problems (respiratory depression), coma, and death. - Get emergency medical help right away if any of the following happens: - shallow or slowed breathing - o breathing stops (which may lead to the heart stopping) - o excessive sleepiness (sedation)